How much do states spend on housing prisoners?

 How do states distribute corrections funding?

-State correction departments allocate most of their budgets to prisons to pay for day-to-day operations, including officer salaries.
-Some states also fund additional rehabilitation programs, drug treatment centers, and juvenile justice initiatives from their corrections budgets.
+State correction departments allocate most of their budgets to day-to-day prison operations, including officer salaries.
+Some states also fund rehabilitation programs, drug treatment centers, and juvenile justice initiatives from their corrections budgets.

-State funding does not usually include jails, which hold people awaiting trial or people with sentences of one year or less.
-Jails are usually operated by county and city law enforcement agencies.
-However, Alaska, Connecticut, Delaware, Hawaii, Rhode Island, and Vermont have prison populations small enough to operate “unified” systems integrating the prison and jail systems.
+State funding doesn’t usually include jails, which hold people awaiting trial or serving sentences under one year; they’re usually operated by county and city law enforcement agencies.
+However, Alaska, Connecticut, Delaware, Hawaii, Rhode Island, and Vermont operate “unified” systems that integrate the prison and jail systems.

 Which states pay correctional officers the most?

-The average annual salary for a correctional officer was $58,921 in 2023 after adjusting for inflation, according to the Bureau of Labor Statistics.
+The national median annual salary for a correctional officer in 2023 was $53,300, 10.9% higher than the median for all occupations, according to the Bureau of Labor Statistics (BLS).

 Which states have the highest incarceration rates?

-Read more about crime and justice in the US and get data like this straight to your inbox with the USAFacts weekly newsletter.
+Read more about how many states use private prisons and get data like this straight to your inbox with the USAFacts weekly newsletter.

 Bureau of Labor Statistics